 One of the most prevalent types of cyberattack in the UK.
 Typically, fake emails are sent to thousands of people in the hope of obtaining your personal information or your money!

-• Email from public domain e.g. @gmail.com these are not usually used for business emails
+• Emails from public domain e.g. @gmail.com are not usually used for business emails.

-• Email is poorly written e.g. bad grammar, misspelling etc
+• Email is poorly written e.g. bad grammar, misspellings etc.

 If in any doubt, STOP!
 Report this to IT and contact the sender directly (do not use contact details in the email) to verify the email.